JohnLeber/CUDA-Path-Tracer/README.md

 # CUDA-PATH-TRACER

 A DirectX 11/CUDA application that provides a basis for experimenting with path-tracing algorithms.
 The application loads a 3D polygon based mesh (Sponza) and allows the camera to be positioned using the mouse and WASD keys.
 There is a single light source that can also be positioned.
 There are two implementations of the algorithm, the first using the CPU/OpenMP, and the second using CUDA.
+I use [Intel's Open Image Denoise](https://www.openimagedenoise.org/index.html) for denosing the image.

 The goal was to write a simple test framework that would allow me to load a model, position a camera and light source and experiment with basic ray/path tracing algorithms.
 Having now done this I would perhaps implement it differently if I could start again (with the knowledge I now have).
 As such, a better source to learn about how to write a ray tracer in CUDA can be found [here](https://developer.nvidia.com/blog/accelerated-ray-tracing-cuda/).